Identifying anemia is the first step in evaluating the prognostic, diagnostic, and therapeutic significance of anemia in the patient with CKD.

 1.1.1 Stage and cause of CKD:

-In the opinion of the Work Group, Hb levels should be measured at least annually.
+In the opinion of the Work Group, Hb levels should be measured at least annually.1.1.3 Diagnosis of anemia:

 In the opinion of the Work Group, diagnosis of anemia should be made and further evaluation should be undertaken at the following Hb concentrations: